salhernandez/WebChatApp/README.md

 * Detect the bug that does not allow the server to notice on time when a user disconnects
 * show the correct user images when a user logins, the image displayed will be from the person that connected last
 * Display the right amount of users that are logged in
+* On Circleci sometimes the tests fails because of the nature of the tests.
+It will throw the error that the port is already in use.

 ##Improvements from handin 1
 * page itself should not scroll